srijanshukla18/srijanshukla18/README.md

 # 👋 Hey, I’m Srijan

-I’m a **Senior Site Reliability Engineer / DevOps Engineer** with 8+ years building, scaling, and fixing multi-cloud systems across **AWS, GCP, and Azure**.
+I’m a **builder** that builds infra, AI, or infra-AI stuff.
-I like solving gnarly infra problems, automating the boring stuff, and making sure nobody loses sleep over noisy alerts.
+8+ years building, scaling, and fixing things.

 ---